justinmillar/ecocast-notes/ecocast-day-1.md

 | ~~Maximize comfort~~ | disturbance indicator, during flight experience| Rating: 1 to 5 (worst to best) | **4** | **4** | 1-5 (?)
 | ~~Minimize social cost~~ | | | | |
 | ~~Maximize ethics~~ | | | | |

 **best option** *worst option* ~~Non-informative objective~~

+This demonstrates that the values play a critical role in making an effective decisions.

+The relevant related questions include:
+- Is this the right problem / decision framing
+- If not, are there other objectives (and associated preformance measures) that need to be considered?
+- Can the alternatives be expanded?

+### Objectives: Why do we care about the decision?

+Means >>>>>>>>>>>>>>>>>>>>>>>>> End

+"Why is that important?" ---->

+<------ "How might we achieve?"

+Characteristics of a good objective include complete, concise, controllable, understandable, and preferentially independent

+### Performance measures / indicators

+Critically important for determining of translating models that is relevant for decisions.
+Establishing these values can be difficult, particularly when mapping categorical scales to quantitative values.
+It is important to consider the optimal representative values for each objective criteria, rather than dropping in model outputs with contexts.

+### Alternatives

+Centered on value-focused thinking.

+### Consequences

+This is primarily where ecological forecasting comes in, however each of the preceding parameters are important considerations when designing and improving the forecast.
+It is therefore important to think about who will be using the forecast, how will they value objectives, how will they weight alternatives.
+Not all forecasting applications necessarily have a decision component, but many will and this directly connects to adaptive management strategies.